-Behaving in such a way that it disturbs the public; drawing undue attention to oneself by being dramatic.
+If a person makes a scene, they behave in such a way that it disturbs the public.
+In other words, they draw undue attention to themselves by being dramatic.

 ‘Making a Scene’ – Its Origin

-This phrase possibly has a background in theater, where comedic, dramatic, and other sorts of scenes are performed on a stage.
-Such performances draw the attention of the audience to the stage.
-Thus, if someone is being dramatic and drawing unnecessary attention to themselves, it might be said that they are ‘making a scene,’ it’s as if they are an actor on stage during a theatrical performance.
+The phrase make a scene might have its origin in theater.
+The reason is because in a theater, comedic, dramatic, and other sorts of scenes are performed on a stage.
+These performances draw the attention of the audience.
+Thus, if someone is being dramatic and drawing unnecessary attention to themselves, it might be said that they are “making a scene” because it’s as if they are an actor on stage in a theatrical performance.

 “When the company reached the dining-room, each placed himself at table where he chose, and the master and mistress of the house easily found means, without making a scene, to induce the four most distinguished women in company to sit by them.”

 - I know you’re angry, but there’s no need to make a scene in front of all these people!
-It’s super embarrassing.
+It’s so embarrassing.

 - When I was at the grocery store, I heard someone down the aisle was making waves because they were out of her favorite cereal.